- Sports and Recreation»

 9. Michael Spinks: (1976 Gold Medal) "The Spinks Jinx" won National Golden gloves titles in the Jr. Middleweight and Middleweight divisions.
 He won Silver at the AAU tournament and Spinks took home the Gold in the 1976 Olympics in Canada.
 His final record in the unpaid ranks is 93-7.
 As a professional Spinks is the former Light Heavyweight and Heavyweight Champion of The World..
 His only loss was to Mike Tyson in the Heavyweight Division.

 10. Meldrick Taylor: (1984 Gold Medal) Taylor had unmatched hand speed for an American Amateur that earned him a trip to the finals of the American Trials but, then came back strong to win the Gold Medal in the 84 Olympic Games.
 Taylor's final record was 99-4.
 Taylor is the former Junior Welterweight and Welterweight Champion as a paid prizefighter.
+His accuracy and hand speed were amazing to tell you the truth.

 * Please let me know who you believe the best American Olympian is of all time and why by leaving comments in the capsule located at the bottom of this article.